SAE-A takes corporate social responsibility seriously and has established a range of outreach programs in all the regions it works.

 From funding a Guatemalan orphanage to supporting the police and fire departments in Nicaragua to providing free sewing classes to the disabled in Vietnam, SAE-A is committed to making a positive impact all around the world.
 More information about several of our programs follows.

-Clean water is incredibly important to the health and well-being of all communities.
 SAE-A has worked with the community to build a water reservoir providing clean water families in the area while also helping them save money previously spent on procuring water.

 SAE-A offers diverse training courses providing our associates with the knowledge and resources necessary for advancing their careers.
 Classes focus both on skills of importance to an employee’s job at SAE-A, including language classes, but we also, broader professional development courses.
-For example, SAE-A’s Guatemalan branch found many employees were interested in learning computer skills, but few had access to the technology or education.
+SAE-A's Guatemalan branch found many employees were interested in learning computer skills, but few had access to the technology or education.
 In response to the incredible interest, SAE-A invested in a new computer lab where we hold computer literacy classes for employees and their children.

 "Learning how to use computers has been on my wishlist for a very long time.
 I’d appreciate the company giving me this opportunity."